feedm3/event-guru-backend/README.md

-# cuecloud
+# Event Guru

-Alexa skill to listen to upcoming concerts nearby.
+Alexa skill to listen to upcoming concerts in your city.